MaastrichtU-IDS/get-started-with-docker/README.md

 2. Various image will be found.
 Here is a few advices to pick the right Docker image for a service:

-    * Check for a recent image that seems to be kept up-to-date, with an active community, or company behind if possible
+    * Check for a **recent image** that seems to be kept up-to-date, with an active community, or company behind if possible
-    * Check the number of downloads to see how popular it is
+    * Check the number of **Pulls** (downloads) to see how popular it is
     * You can also check how the application is installed in the `Dockerfile` (when source code available)
     * Note that currently most existing images are available on DockerHub, but things are changing (quay.io, ghcr.io...).
-Using an image from a different registry does not change anything else than the image name.
+Thankfully, using an image from a different registry does not change anything else than the image name!

-3. 👨‍💻 Follow the instructions from [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso/) to start the Virtuoso triplestore using the `docker run` command.
+3. 👩‍💻 Follow the instructions for the [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso/) image (https://hub.docker.com/r/tenforce/virtuoso), to start the Virtuoso triplestore using the `docker run` command.
 You will just need to change the shared volume:

     * They defined `-v /my/path/to/the/virtuoso/db:/data`.
 Change it to the `data/virtuoso` folder in your current directory, the path on the left of the `:` is for your computer, the path on the right is where the volume is shared in the container.

     * To provide the current directory as shared volume with the docker container the variable to use is different for Windows:
-  * For Linux and Mac:
+  * For Linux 🐧 and Mac 🍎

       ```shell
   -v $(pwd)/data/virtuoso:/data
       ```

-      * For Windows, remove all the newlines with their extra `\`, and use:
+      * For Windows 🏢 (remove all the newlines with their extra `\` to have one line):

       ```powershell
   -v ${PWD}/data/virtuoso:/data